FreelyGivenLuther/freelygivenluther.github.io/README.md

 # Welcome to FreelyGivenLuther!
 We are dedicated to sharing the Reformer's works in English without restriction or cost.
 Here you can find modern public domain translations of Luther's writings as well as links and bibliographies to other Lutheran resources.
 We suggest that you buy those resources that are not freely given and sold reciprocally second-hand so that the sin of buying Jesus is not supported institutionally.

+## New to Lutheranism?

+Check out some of these resources for a nice introduction to Luther's theology and the Lutheran church.
+They are presented in the recommended order of reading.

+The Small Catechism

+Luther’s Brief Explanations

+The Large Catechism

 ## The Book of Concord ()

 The Three Symbols